afsarchowdhury/g4sr/README.md

 A [CRAN](https://cran.r-project.org/) version is unavailable at this time.

-## Setup
+## Setup for beginners

-If you have never used `R` before, or you only ever use it once or twice a year, the following will do:
+If you have never used `R` before, or you only ever use it once or twice a year, the following is your best option:

 ``` r
 # Load the g4sr package